resource-watch/ocean-watch-data/datasets/com_037_rw0_fishing_employment/README.md

 This file describes the Fishing Employment dataset on [Ocean Watch](https://www.oceanwatchdata.org)

 ### Function
-The number of people employed in natural sectors activities (Agriculture, hunting, forestry, and fishing) in each country or territory, dissagreatted by economic activitiy, sex, and year.
+The number of people employed in natural sectors activities (agriculture, hunting, forestry, and fishing) in each country or territory, dissagreatted by economic activitiy, sex, and year.

 ### Source
 International Labour Organization